 CAUTION : SPOILER ALERT

-First, let’s look at Screentime and episode count:
+First, let’s look at deaths by episode:

 This jump is pretty interesting when you consider Cersei’s methods of power in the early seasons.
 She is mostly working behind the scenes (or not really working at all)

 He even has more episodes than Tywin and Podrick!
 This was especially surprising to me, because I didn’t even know who he was when I first saw his name on the list.
 I have since looked him up and I’m still surprised.

 While her role as Dany’s right hand lady explains her lack of time on screen, her inclusion in so many episodes leads to questions about her role in the show — are they leading up to something?

 We know them both to be “behind the scenes manipulators” so their lack of screen time makes a lot of sense.
 They are always there but purposefully out of the spotlight…

-On the other end of the spectrum, this visualization highlights characters with high screen time but low episodes - Oberyn, Robert Baratheon and Ned Stark to name a few.
-I’ll talk more about this later on in this post, but it’s clear that “flash in the pan” characters are common in Game of Thrones…
+The visualization shows — Oberyn, Robert Baratheon and Ned Stark to name a few.
+I’ll talk more about this later on in this post, but it’s clear that “flash in the pan” characters are common in GoTame of Thrones…

 Now let’s move on to the fun stuff — deaths!

-But we can also slice this data in other ways — ever wondered which episodes are safest to DVR for Monday and not be ruined by Facebook spoilers?
+But we can also slice this data in other ways — ever wondered which episodes are safest to DVR for Monday and not be ruined by spoilers?
 Let’s look at deaths by episode number...

 (Note: I removed Jon Snow from this viz.
 He completely skewed Season 5, and for the purposes of this post, I’m focusing on characters who died and stayed dead)

-This visualization challenges the logical assumption that overall, characters killed in later seasons would have more screentime because the show had just been around longer.
+This visualization challenges the logical assumption that overall, characters killed in later seasons would have more screen time because the show had just been around longer.
 Instead, it shows a cycle of characters getting very well known very quickly and then getting killed off in the same season or a few seasons later, while still maintaining the core character base.
 Remember those “flash in the pan” characters I mentioned earlier?

-Insights from this data range from surprising to mildly interesting, and it all leads to even more questions.
+Insights from this GoT data range from surprising to mildly interesting, and it all leads to even more questions.

 Subscribe to the blog to stay in the know on Looker’s latest posts, both GoT related and otherwise, and if you are interested in seeing what Looker will allow you to uncover in your data you can request a demo here!
-Thanks for reading :-)
+Thanks for reading :)